History of quilting: Abolition and the role of quilts

 Even before 1830, abolitionists were working hard to end slavery.
 One way they did this was to hold grand fairs to raise both awareness and money for the abolitionist cause.
 Quilts were one of many craft pieces sold at these fairs.
 These quilts were usually fine quilts often with beautiful appliqué.
 Women sometimes put anti-slavery poems and sayings on the quilts they made for fairs as well as for friends and family.
 The goal was to show the terrible plight of the slaves.

 Some abolitionists were active along the Underground Railroad and helped runaway slaves get to safety.
-There is a popular myth that maintains that certain quilts were used as signals to help slaves in their flight to freedom.
-For example, a log cabin quilt might be hung on the line of a safe house.
-However, historians dispute the accuracy of these stories.
-In fact, the only reference for these underground railroad quilts is a single book (Hidden in Plain View by JACQUELINE L. TOBIN and RAYMOND G. DOBARD) written over 120 years after the war.
-Nevertheless, the myth caught fire and can be found in children's books, teacher's lesson plans, and quilter's pattern books; it seems loath to die.
+There is a popular belief that maintains that certain quilts were used as signals to help slaves in their flight to freedom.
+For example, a Log Cabin quilt might be displayed outside of a house to indicate that it was a safe resting place for escaped slaves.
+The accuracy of these claims is disputed; there is very little documentation verifying the existence of quilt signals.
+Despite this, the belief in quilt signals persists within quilting folklore.